SyncfusionExamples/Create-a-Pivot-Table-in-a-Blazor-Server-Application/README.md

 ### Aggregation
 Users can perform calculations on a group of values using the [aggregation](https://blazor.syncfusion.com/documentation/pivot-table/aggregation?utm_source=github&utm_medium=listing&utm_campaign=blazor-pivot-table-github-samples) option.
 By default, values are added together.
 The other aggregation types are average, minimum, maximum, count, distinct count, product, index, population stdev, sample stdev, population var, sample var, running totals, difference from, % of difference from, and % of grand total.

-### Calculated field
-The [calculated field](https://blazor.syncfusion.com/documentation/pivot-table/calculated-field?utm_source=github&utm_medium=listing&utm_campaign=blazor-pivot-table-github-samples), otherwise known as unbound field, generates a unique field with the user’s own calculated value by executing a simple user-defined formula.

-### Drill through
-The [drill-through](https://blazor.syncfusion.com/documentation/pivot-table/drill-through?utm_source=github&utm_medium=listing&utm_campaign=blazor-pivot-table-github-samples) feature easily obtains a list of raw items for a particular value cell or summary cell.

 ### Totals
 Subtotals and grand totals are calculated automatically by the pivot engine in the component and displayed in the pivot table.
 This helps users make decisions based on the [totals](https://blazor.syncfusion.com/demos/pivot-table/show-hide-totals?utm_source=github&utm_medium=listing&utm_campaign=blazor-pivot-table-github-samples).
 Also, users can show or hide subtotals and grand totals for rows and columns.

 ### Conditional formatting
 Allows users to define [conditions](https://blazor.syncfusion.com/documentation/pivot-table/conditional-formatting?utm_source=github&utm_medium=listing&utm_campaign=blazor-pivot-table-github-samples) that, when met, format font style, text color, background color, and font size for values and summary cells.

-### Number formatting and date formatting
-[Number formatting](https://blazor.syncfusion.com/documentation/pivot-table/number-formatting?utm_source=github&utm_medium=listing&utm_campaign=blazor-pivot-table-github-samples) and date formatting helps transform the appearance of the actual cell value.

-### Grouping date and number
-The Blazor Pivot Table component automatically [groups dates and numbers](https://blazor.syncfusion.com/documentation/pivot-table/grouping?utm_source=github&utm_medium=listing&utm_campaign=blazor-pivot-table-github-samples), so that the date type can be formatted and displayed based on year, quarter, month, day, and more.
-The number type can be grouped by range, such as 1-5 or 6-10.

 ### Toolbar
 The [Toolbar](https://blazor.syncfusion.com/documentation/pivot-table/tool-bar?utm_source=github&utm_medium=listing&utm_campaign=blazor-pivot-table-github-samples) feature provides a built-in interface for pivot tables to select frequently used features interactively for easy access.
 These features include New Report, Save Report, Save As Report, Rename Report, Delete Report, Report List, Show Grid, Show Chart, Show or Hide Totals, Export Reports, and more.